schanrai/noa-brand-research-fullapp/notes/scratchpad.md

+prompt: `Convert the following research into structured JSON format according to the schema.

+IMPORTANT: If the input contains structured data (like campaigns, initiatives, etc.), convert it into a readable, flowing narrative text that maintains all the key information but presents it in a natural, readable format.

+For example, if you see structured campaign data, convert it to narrative text like:
+"Dow's Digital Transformation Initiative targets business customers across various industries, emphasizing convenience and efficiency.
+The campaign achieved a 40% increase in digital channel sales by end of 2023, with a 450% increase in repeat visitors and 200% increase in online orders."

+RESEARCH CONTENT:
+${content}

+Please format this as clean, readable narrative text that follows the schema requirements.`

 `Research ${companyName}${regionText}${focusText} recent and current marketing activities.

 Provide detailed analysis of current and recent global marketing activity.
 Include at least 5 specific named campaigns with: